 Joseph Reimer has been at Brandeis since 1986.
 During his tenure at the university, he has been director of the Hornstein Program and the Institute for Informal Jewish Education.
 Trained as a developmental psychologist, he has written several books and many articles on moral education, kibbutz education and Jewish education.
 He is considered by many as a leading expert on experiential Jewish education.

-Margery Sokoloff is the assistant director of the Teacher Leadership Program and a field instructor for secondary English teachers in the MAT program.
+Margery Sokoloff is the associate director of the Teacher Leadership Program and a field instructor for secondary English teachers in the MAT program.
 Sokoloff has worked as an educator since 1989 and as a teacher educator since 2006, when she joined the faculty of the Bread Loaf School of English.
 She has taught English at the high school and college levels in Miami and Boston.
 Sokoloff holds a BA and PhD in English literature from Yale University.

 Rachel Kramer Theodorou has been a classroom elementary and ESL teacher for more than 20 years in both public and private schools.
 Alongside her practical work, Rachel consults with Waltham Public Schools, MATSOL, EDCO and the Waltham Family School on matters ranging from instructional practices for teaching English Learners, to promoting ESL teacher leadership in professional development, and in methods for forging productive family relationships between school and home.